 Monterey Fairgrounds can be found on the eastern side of Monterey one block south of North Fremont Boulevard.
 It is now formally called the "Monterey County Fair & Event Center," which is a mouthful so anyone with any sense just calls it the fairgrounds.
 Throughout the year the site hosts a wide variety of events including music and art festivals, and even horse shows.
 The most famous events include the Monterey County Fair, Monterey Jazz Festival, and the California Roots Festival among many others.
 In 1967 it was the site of the legendary Monterey Pop Festival, and its appearance today remains much as it was during that historic event.
 We've been told that there's still a burn mark on the stage where Jimi Hendrix set his guitar on fire.

 Golden State Theatre is located at 417 Alvarado Street in downtown Monterey.
 With around 1,000 seats, it is the largest and grandest auditorium ever built on the Monterey Peninsula.
 Originally constructed in 1926 as a vaudeville and movie house, the theater is the last surviving example of movie palace architecture on the Peninsula.
 The "atmospheric" auditorium was designed to look like the courtyard of a Spanish castle.
 Over the decades it suffered from neglect, but continued to operate as a first-run movie theater.
-In recent years it has been lovingly restored.
-Its current owners offer a diverse menu of road shows, music events, motion pictures, and lectures.
-The building also houses a weird and wonderful "experiential museum" called Selfieville.
+In recent years it has been lovingly restored and is one of the Peninsula's most prominent performing arts venues.
+The theatre primarily hosts live music and comedy shows,

 We have music all over the place.
 There are bands of all types, symphony orchestras, choral groups, opera, and more.